Gannet Peak Equipment List

 **The Mountain Guides supplies all rock climbing gear, harnesses, helmets, locking carabiners & belay/rappel devices, crampons, and ice axes.
 However, you are welcome to bring your own equipment.
 Please coordinate with our office for gear checks.
 Backpacks, rock shoes, and boots can all be rented & purchased in our Jackson office.

-is NOT recommended and down must be kept dry.
+For your safety and comfort, bring synthetic and or natural fiber clothing for insulation.
+Cotton is NOT recommended and down must be kept dry.
 Clothing should be able to layer without encumbering movement.